facebook/redex/README.md

 ### Experimental: CMake for Mac, Linux, and Windows

 Alternatively, build using CMake.
-Note that the current `CMakeLists.txt` only implements a rule for `redex-all` binary.
+Note that the current `CMakeLists.txt` only implements rules for `redex-all` binary and `redex` package.
 We will support installation and testing soon.

 Generate build files.
 By default, it uses Makefile:
 ```